emilyaraniva/FInalINST377/README.md

    git clone git@github.com:emilyaraniva/FInalINST377.git
    cd FInalINST377
-2. Run all Necessary Steps using NODE.js
+2. Run all Necessary Steps using NODE.js npm install npm start npm test
-3. All files should appear, and you should be able to use the application!
+4. All files should appear, and you should be able to use the application!